evanvolgas/refactory/docs/CLI.md

 # Refactory CLI Documentation

+**⚠️ Personal Research Project**

-Complete guide to using the Refactory command-line interface for multi-agent code analysis.
+Basic guide to using the Refactory command-line interface for small codebase analysis.

 ## Table of Contents